JohariWindow/Johari/README.md

 # Johari Window App
-### Johari Window App The Johari window is a technique that helps people better understand their relationship with themselves and others.
+### The Johari window is a technique that helps people better understand their relationship with themselves and others.